Spinoza’s Modal Metaphysics

 - Each finite mode, considered independently of its relation to the other members of the series, does not follow from God’s nature.

 If we apply Spinoza’s modal transfer principle to this division, the objects described in [i] and [ii] exist necessarily.
 Similarly, the necessity of God’s nature in [iii] trickles down the following-from relation, and so even though the series as a whole follows only indirectly from God, its existence would nonetheless be necessary, as with mediate infinite modes.
-That is, the modal transfer principle ignores the more fine-grained distinction between direct and indirect following-from ([i] vs. [ii]-[iii]).

 What about particular finite modes described in [iv]?
 On Garrett’s proposal, their existence too will be necessary, which commits Spinoza to full-blown necessitarianism.
 To see why, notice that the difference between [iii] and [iv] is not a function of the presence or absence of the following-from relation itself.
 The difference is between following from God’s absolute vs. non-absolute nature, whatever that distinction amounts to.
-Once again, Spinoza’s modal transfer principle is indifferent to the difference between [iii] and [iv].
-The principle is too coarse-grained to track the absolute/non-absolute distinction; it just tracks the following-from relation from a necessarily existing source.
+Spinoza’s modal transfer principle is indifferent to the difference between [iii] and [iv].
+The principle is too coarse-grained to track the absolute/non-absolute distinction; it tracks only the following-from relation from a necessarily existing source.
 Since both conditions of the principle are satisfied in [iv], necessity is transferred from the entire collection of finite modes to the individual members themselves.
 Thus, the desk exists necessarily.
 If this is correct, Spinoza can consistently claim that every finite mode exists necessarily and follows from God’s nature in some way, while still maintaining that no particular modes follows directly or indirectly from the absolute nature of God.

 The objects described in [v] do not follow from God’s nature at all, in which case the modal transfer principle will not be satisfied.
 Insofar as that is the only available source for their necessity, it follows that they do not exist necessarily.
 But what is the difference between the objects described in [iv] and the objects described in [v]?
 In one sense, nothing: they are the same finite modes!
 That cannot be the full story, however, lest there be no explanation why the modes in [iv] follow from the nature of God whereas those very same modes in [v] do not.
 The only difference between [iv] and [v] is how a mode is considered in each case.
 (Although Garrett himself uses this “considered” claim, he does not say whether he thinks there are any true ways of considering objects corresponding to [v].)